 She is doing great in school!
 She has adjusted well to being at school full day (we have half-day Kindergarten).
 You might remember in Kindergarten we had the “Kindertude”–there is nothing like that in first grade.
 She is an extreme perfectionist.
 She really doesn’t want to make a mistake at anything.

-Kaitlyn was postive she would fail her first spelling test.
+Kaitlyn was positive she would fail her first spelling test.
 We assured her that even if that happened, it would be okay.
-I then asked her what she thought “fail” meant and she though it was getting less than 100%.
+I then asked her what she thought “fail” meant and she thought it was getting less than 100%.
 So I explained what it would take to actually fail a test.
 Then we did several practice tests replicating what a test is like.

 The second challenge I feel we are facing is Kaitlyn is boy crazy.
 She has lots of boys who are good friends with no strangeness about it.
 But she has a crush on one of Brayden’s friends.
 She seems young to me to be having crushes.
 It makes me think we will need to be diligent about something in this area–something I need to do research on!
 It won’t help that she has an older brother just two years older with lots of cute friends.
 Maybe it is a good thing she has only one crush instead of having a crush on every boy out there.

-Some initial thoughts I have is that we need to make sure her “love languages” are filled at home so she doesn’t feel the need to seek it elsewhere.
+Some initial thoughts I have is that we need to make sure her “love languages” are filled at home so she doesn’t feel the need to seek love elsewhere.

-And worries like this are just the tip of the ice burg on why a baby is so easy :).
+And worries like this are just the tip of the iceberg on why a baby is so easy :).
 And maybe I am stressing about this more than I need to.